IIITLucknowSWEngg/CSITTeam020/Assignment/Assignment_1/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
 This SRS document outlines the functional and non-functional requirements for the OYO hotel booking system.
-It serves as a guide for developers and stakeholders, ensuring the project is built to meet user needs efficiently and effectively.
+It aligns closely with the user needs outlined in the URD, ensuring efficient development, testing, and stakeholder satisfaction.

 ### 1.2 Scope
-The OYO clone will enable customers to search and book hotel rooms through an intuitive platform, while hotel managers can manage inventory, bookings, and customer interactions.
-The platform will include features like payment processing, real-time updates, reporting, and multilingual support.
+The OYO clone allows customers to search and book hotel rooms while enabling hotel managers to manage inventory, bookings, and customer interactions.
+Key features include secure payments, real-time updates, notifications, and reporting.
+The document follows the cross-referenced URD to maintain consistency.

 ### 1.3 Definitions, Acronyms, and Abbreviations
+- **URD**: User Requirements Document
 - **SRS**: Software Requirements Specification
 - **API**: Application Programming Interface
 - **NFR**: Non-Functional Requirement